lukso-network/docs/docs/guides/universal-profile/create-profile.md

 *https://universalprofile.cloud/{your-up-address}*

-Currently, universalprofile.cloud includes profiles deployed on L14.
-The example in this document uses L16, so our recently deployed profile will not show up on universalprofile.cloud.
+Currently, universalprofile.cloud includes profiles deployed on L14, so this example, which was deployed on L16, will not show up on universalprofile.cloud.

 ![Universal Profile example on universalprofile.cloud](./img/my-up.png)